wintercms/docs/setup/configuration.md

 There are small changes required to configure your site in Nginx.

-`nano /etc/nginx/sites-available/default`

-Use the following code in **server** section.
-If you have installed Winter into a subdirectory, replace the first `/` in location directives with the directory Winter was installed under:
+Use the following code in the `server` section.
+If you have installed Winter into a subdirectory, replace the first `/` in location directives with the directory Winter was installed under.

 ```nginx
 location / {